mooleshacat/CSharp-DevOps-Suite/README.md

 # CSharp-DevOps-Suite

-WORKING well enough you could use it, needs issues hammered out, no time right now

 #### WARNING: There is no current development branch and I have no time to set it up now
 #### WARNING: ENSURE TO KEEP A WORKING COPY IN CASE UPDATES BREAK FUNCTIONALITY!